GfSE/SAF-Specification/contributing.md

 ## Proposing changes (pull request)

-Generally, changes should be proposed by **forking the main branch** of the SAF-Specification repository and generating a pull request.
+Generally, changes should be proposed by **forking the main branch** of the SAF-Specification repository into an user owned repository and generating a pull request.

+This allows to discuss the change proposal separately without disturbing the development of SAF- and without beeing disturbed by the development of SAF.

 The pull request will be reviewed, and when the changes are accepted, they will be incorporated into the model.